-INVITATION TO SUBMIT PROPOSALS FOR THE YOUTH FILMMAKER PROJECT 2019/20
+INVITATION TO SUBMIT PROPOSALS FOR THE YOUTH FILMMAKER PROJECT: 2020/2021

-The NFVF in collaboration with the South African Broadcasting Corporation (SABC), is pleased to announce that the call to submit proposals for the Youth Filmmaker Project is now open.
+The NFVF in collaboration with the South African Broadcasting Corporation (SABC) are pleased to announce that the call for writers to submit proposals for the Youth Filmmaker Project is now open.
 The filmmakers will be guided by the team at Triangle Post and Animation Studios, facilitators of the NFVF project.

 The concept for the Youth Filmmaker Project is to provide ten young filmmakers, particularly those from historically disadvantaged backgrounds, with an opportunity to make a film in collaboration with other filmmakers.

-This project is targeted towards aspirant young filmmakers who have a desire to break into the industry and would like to pursue screenwriting as a career path.
-This platform will ensure that each participant has a complete script and film that will form part of their portfolio in the future.
+This project is targeted towards aspirant young filmmakers who have a desire to break into the industry and would like to pursue a career in script writing.
+This platform will ensure that each participant has a completed film that will form part of their portfolio in the future.

-To seek out remarkable storytellers and develop regionally based filmmaking talent, which will bring new perspectives to our South African and ultimately the African and global audience.
+- To seek out remarkable writers, who will bring new perspectives to our South African, African and global audience.

-In order for a filmmaker to be considered for this opportunity, the applicant must meet the following requirements:
+In order for a filmmaker to be considered for this opportunity, the applicant must meet the following criteria:

 - Applicants must be between the age of 18 to 35 years old.

-- Applicants can be from any province within South Africa but preference will be given to those residing outside the main regions of Gauteng and Western Cape.
+- Must be a South African citizen or have a permanent residency.
+Applicants can be from any province within South Africa but preference will be given to those residing outside the main regions of Gauteng and Western Cape.

 - Be a historically disadvantaged Individual as defined in the constitution of South Africa.

-- Be able to set aside the requisite time over a period of at least 9-months to complete the programme.
-There will be no stipend paid out to successful participants
+- There will be no stipend paid out to successful participants

 - Only fictional narratives will be accepted.

 Eligible candidates for the project must meet the following criteria: